Skip to main content

 He spent the first eighteen years on Robben Island, in a damp cell measuring eight feet by seven feet.
 The prisoners were permitted one visitor and one letter every six months.
 Hard labour in the lime quarry damaged his eyes permanently.
 The warders were often brutal.

 And yet Mandela writes about Robben Island not primarily as a place of suffering but as a place of education and community.
-The prisoners formed what he calls "a university" — debating, teaching each other, reading whatever could be obtained.
+The prisoners formed what he calls "a university" debating, teaching each other, reading whatever could be obtained.
 He writes of conversations with fellow prisoners that shaped his thinking, of strategies developed in whispers, of the importance of maintaining dignity in conditions designed to strip it away.

 "Robben Island was known as 'The Island.'
-It was a place of banishment where those who opposed apartheid were sentenced to live out their lives.
+It was a place of where those who opposed were sentenced to live out their lives.
 We resolved not to be banished but to use it as a base to spread the struggle for liberation."

-Part Four: Freedom and Reconciliation
+Part Four: Freedom and

 Mandela was released on 11 February 1990, after twenty-seven years.
 He walked out of Victor Verster Prison with his fist raised, Winnie at his side, before a crowd of thousands and a global television audience.